Conjunctivitis or pink eyeInflammation - conjunctiva; Pink eye; Chemical conjunctivitis, Pinkeye; Pink-eye; Allergic conjunctivitis

 Treatment of conjunctivitis depends on the cause.

 Allergic conjunctivitis may improve when allergies are treated.
 It may go away on its own when you avoid your allergy triggers.
 Cool compresses may help soothe allergic conjunctivitis.
-Eye drops in the form of antihistamines for the eye or drops containing steroids, may be necessary in more severe cases.
+Eye drops that contain antihistamines for the eye or drops containing steroids, may be necessary in more severe cases.

 Antibiotic medicines work well to treat conjunctivitis caused by bacteria.
 These are most often given in the form of eye drops.
 Viral conjunctivitis will go away on its own without antibiotics.
 Mild steroid eye drops may help ease discomfort.